 Amount Per Serving: Calories: 205Total Fat: 3gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 10mgSodium: 302mgCarbohydrates: 36gFiber: 3gSugar: 26gProtein: 11g

-Leave a star rating and comment on the post to share your experience!
+Leave a star rating and comment how your recipe turned out!
 And, snap a photo and tag @healthychristianhome on Instagram so I can see the yummy-ness.

 If you’re on Instagram, share a photo of your recipe and tag @healthychristianhome so I can give your post some love!
 Follow Healthy Christian Home on Facebook and Pinterest too for more healthy delicious recipes!